mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 need not use the career tables and options presented in this chapter and stick with those of the Traveller Core Rulebook.

-If you are using one of Mongoose’s licensed Traveller settings, such as Babylon 5 or Judge Dredd , then the rules for psions presented in that setting should take precedence over those presented here, although you will find, by and large, that licensed settings follow
+If you are using one of Mongoose's licensed Traveller settings, such as Babylon 5 or Judge Dredd , then the rules for psions presented in that setting should take precedence over those presented here, although you will find, by and large, that licensed settings follow